deepchecks/deepchecks/README.md

 ## ✅ Deepchecks Checks

-- Many preimplemented checks for testing issues such as:
-   - Model performance (e.g. identify weak segments)
-   - Data distribution (e.g. detect drifts or leakages)
-   - Data integrity (e.g. find conflicting labels)
+- Many preimplemented checks for testing issues such as model performance (e.g. identify weak segments), data distribution (e.g. detect drifts or leakages) and data integrity (e.g. find conflicting labels).
 - Customizable: each check has many configurable parameters, and custom checks can easily be implemented.
-- Run manually (during research) or triggered automatically (in CI processes or production monitoring)
+- Can be run manually (during research) or triggered automatically (in CI processes or production monitoring)
 - Check results can be analyzed by:
    - Saving to HTML or viewing in Jupyter - for visual output for human analysis
    - JSON output - for processing with code
    - Deepchecks' UI - for dynamic inspection and collaboration (of test results and production monitoring)
-- List of check (with optional conditions) can be run together in a "Suite"
 - Optional conditions can be added and customized, to automatically validate whether it passed or not
+- A list of checks (with optional conditions) can be run together in a "Suite"

 <!---
 These checks can be run manually (e.g. during research) or automatically triggered (with CI processes or in scheduled runs for production monitoring).